Outline of marketing: Targeting

-Proprietary segmentation databases and software
+Segmentation tools

-To support, market segmentation analysis marketers may require access to databases with large sample sizes.
+To support market segmentation, analysis marketers may require access to databases with large sample sizes.
 A number of commercial companies provide such data which typically includes proprietary software designed to interrogate the data and backed by algorithms that support different types of segmentation approaches.
 These commercial databases are often country or region specifically.

 Popular geo-demographic segmentation databases include: